urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch2.markdown

 Just as Unix runs C programs by compiling them to assembler, Urbit runs Hoon programs by compiling them to Nock.
 You could try to learn Hoon without learning Nock.
-But just as C is a thin wrapper over the the physical CPU, Hoon is a thin wrapper over the Nock virtual machine.
+But just as C is a thin wrapper over the physical CPU, Hoon is a thin wrapper over the Nock virtual machine.
 It's a tall stack made of thin layers, which is much easier to learn a layer at a time.